hoandang/wordpress-modern/README.md

+# Modern wordpress structure
+This will make wordpress development less suck.
+The theme is loaded with vuejs, vuex and lodash.

-# PLEASE INSTALL DOCKER FOR LOCAL DEV
+## INSTALL DOCKER FOR LOCAL DEV
 - `brew cask virtualbox`
 - `brew install docker docker-machine docker-compose docker-swarm`
 - `docker-machine start`